Sequential Non-Bayesian Persuasion: Discussion

 \subsection{Other sequential updating procedures}

-Our view is that the PbP-N procedure assumed thus far is best in capturing the spirit of biased updating and of the fact that information arrives sequentially over time: The prior of R at the beginning of each period reflects the information accumulated in previous periods, and this prior is the only statistic needed to calculate the next posterior.
-However, there are other natural ways to extend a biased updating rule from static to dynamic setups; in this section we briefly discuss two such alternatives.
+Our view is that R's sequential updating procedure assumed thus far best captures the spirit of biased updating and of the fact that information arrives sequentially: The prior at the beginning of each period reflects the information accumulated in previous periods, and this prior is a sufficient statistic for calculating the next posterior.
+However, there are other natural ways to extend a biased updating rule from static to dynamic setups.\footnote{\citet{sarnoff2025structure} shows experimentally that for a large fraction of subjects the posterior of the previous period is not a sufficient statistic for current period updating.}

-Consider first the following procedure which we refer to as \textbf{Last-Period bias (LP)}: R updates their belief in a Bayesian manner along the entire sequence of signals; if the final Bayesian posterior is $\mu$, then their biased posterior is $D_\alpha(\mu;\mu_0)$.
-To illustrate, in the environment of Example \ref{example-PbP-N}, if the signal $x^1$ is observed in both periods then the Bayesian posterior is $\mu=\frac{\beta^2}{\beta^2+(1-\beta)^2}$; under LP the biased posterior is therefore

-Since with Bayesian updating the set of feasible posterior distributions under sequential persuasion is the same as under one-shot persuasion, it immediately follows that with the LP procedure S never gains from sequential persuasion; the LP procedure essentially ignores the dynamic nature of sender's persuasion strategy and hence makes it irrelevant.
-It follows that the maximal payoff for S can be calculated using concavification as in (\ref{eqn-V-biased}) and is equal to $V_\alpha(\mu_0)$.
+One example is when the bias is applied only after the persuasion process is over: R updates their belief in a Bayesian manner along the entire sequence of signals, and if the final Bayesian posterior is $\mu$, then their biased posterior is $D(\mu_0,\mu)$.
+This procedure essentially ignores the dynamic nature of sender's persuasion strategy and hence makes it irrelevant: Since with Bayesian updating the set of feasible posterior distributions under sequential persuasion is the same as under one-shot persuasion, it immediately follows that S never gains from sequential persuasion.

-Second, consider the \textbf{Period-by-Period bias relative to Original prior (PbP-O)} procedure: The bias is applied in every period, but the anchor for the bias is the original prior $\mu_0$ from the beginning of the process rather than the last period posterior.
-Formally, $\mu_n(x_1,\ldots,x_n)=D_\alpha(\mu;\mu_0)$, where $\mu$ is the Bayesian posterior calculated from the prior $\mu_{n-1}(x_1,\ldots,x_{n-1})$ and the realized signal $x_n$.
-Thus, this procedure assigns greater prominence to the initial belief $\mu_0$ and makes it harder for S to induce extreme posteriors.
-Note that if in a certain period the realized signal keeps the (Bayesian) belief unchanged, the bias would cause the posterior to drift back towards $\mu_0$.
+Another less trivial procedure is when the bias is applied in every period, but the anchor for the bias is the original prior $\mu_0$ rather than the last period posterior.
+Formally, $\mu_n(x_1,\ldots,x_n)=D(\mu_0,\mu)$, where $\mu$ is the Bayesian posterior calculated from the prior $\mu_{n-1}(x_1,\ldots,x_{n-1})$ and the realized signal $x_n$.
+Under this procedure it is still the case that different sequences of signal realizations may lead to the same Bayesian posterior but to different biased posteriors, so that beliefs are not systematically distorted and the concavification method is not applicable.
+Overall, this procedure assigns greater prominence to the initial belief $\mu_0$, which can make it harder for S to gain from sequential persuasion: As an example, conservative Bayesianism does not satisfy eventual learning since the posterior is pulled back towards the original prior after every period.
+A more careful analysis of this procedure is left for future work.